kubernetes/examples/staging/javaweb-tomcat-sidecar/README.md

-## Java Web Application with Tomcat and Sidecar Container
+## Java Web Application with Tomcat and Init Container

 The following document describes the deployment of a Java Web application using Tomcat.
-Instead of packaging `war` file inside the Tomcat image or mount the `war` as a volume, we use a sidecar container as `war` file provider.
+Instead of packaging `war` file inside the Tomcat image or mount the `war` as a volume, we use an [init-container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) as `war` file provider.

 ### Prerequisites